 An Idea Generation workshop is a game of two halves.
 The first half is dedicated to divergent thinking ie ‘going out’, the second half is about convergent thinking ie ‘coming in’.
-As a facilitator you need to always be aware of a) which phase of the workshop you’re in at any given time - out or in b) how far are you able to ‘stretch’ people - at what have you managed to extract all possible ideas from everyone.
+As a facilitator, you need to be aware of a) which phase of the workshop you’re in at any given time - out or in b) how far you can ‘stretch’ people - at what have you managed to extract all possible ideas from everyone.

 Part I Divergent Phase